-Aiven raises $40M to democratize access to open source projects through managed cloud services – TechCrunch
+Aiven raises $40M to democratize access to open-source projects through managed cloud services – TechCrunch

 It’s a surprising list, given the size of some of those companies.
 Indeed, Saarenmaa even said that originally he and the co-founders — who got the idea for the startup by first building such implementations for previous employers, which included Nokia and F-Secure — envisioned much smaller organisations using Aiven.

-But in truth, the actual uptake speaks not just to the learning curve of open source projects, but to the fact that even if you do have the talent to work with these, it makes more sense to apply that talent elsewhere and use implementations that have been tried and tested.
+But in truth, the actual uptake speaks not just to the learning curve of open-source projects, but to the fact that even if you do have the talent to work with these, it makes more sense to apply that talent elsewhere and use implementations that have been tried and tested.

-The company today provides services on top of eight different open source projects — Apache Kafka, PostgreSQL, MySQL, Elasticsearch, Cassandra, Redis, InfluxDB and Grafana — which cover a variety of basic functions, from data streams to search and the handling of a variety of functions that involve ordering and manage vast quantities of data.
-It works across big public clouds including Google, Azure, AWS, Digital Ocean and more.
+The company today provides services on top of eight different open-source projects — Apache Kafka, PostgreSQL, MySQL, Elasticsearch, Cassandra, Redis, InfluxDB and Grafana — which cover a variety of basic functions, from data streams to search and the handling of a variety of functions that involve ordering and managing vast quantities of data.
+It works across big public clouds, including Google, Azure, AWS, Digital Ocean and more.

-The company is running two other open source technologies in beta — M3 and Flink — which will also soon be added on general release, and the plan will be to add a few more over time, but only a few.
+The company is running two other open-source technologies in beta — M3 and Flink — which will also soon be added on general release, and the plan will be to add a few more over time, but only a few.

-“We may want to have something to help with analytics and data visualisation,” Saarenmaa said, “but we’re not looking to become a collection of different open source databases.
+“We may want to have something to help with analytics and data visualisation,” Saarenmaa said, “but we’re not looking to become a collection of different open-source databases.
 We want to provide the most interesting and best to our customers.
 The idea is that we are future-proofing.
 If there is an interesting technology that comes up and starts to be adopted, our users can trust it will be available on Aiven.”

-He says that today the company does not — and has no plans to — position itself as a system integrator or consultancy around open source technologies.
+He says that today the company does not — and has no plans to — position itself as a system integrator or consultancy around open-source technologies.
 The work that it does do with customers, he said, is free and tends to be part of its pre- and after-sales care.

-One primary use of the funding will be to expand its on-the-ground offices in different geographies — Aiven has offices in Helsinki, Berlin and Sydney today — with a specific focus on the US, in order to be closer to customers to continue to do precisely that.
+One primary use of the funding will be to expand its on-the-ground offices in different geographies — Aiven has offices in Helsinki, Berlin and Sydney today — with a specific focus on the U.S., in order to be closer to customers to continue to do precisely that.

 But sometimes the mountain comes to Mohamed, so to speak.
 Saarenmaa said that he was first introduced to IVP at Slush, an annual tech conference in Helsinki held in November, and the deal came about quickly after that introduction.